josephclander/online_registration_form/README.md

 7. Use CSS Transition effects for highlighting the look of the form fields both when they are "focused" and "blurred."
    - For example, make a background color fade into view when the field the user clicks into a text field, and fade out when the user clicks or tabs out of the field.

+# Notes from the build

+Tested on the following browsers: Chrome 87, Safari 14.0.1 and Firefox 84.0b7.

+The select form field is different on each of the browsers.
+Initially I assumed it was just the down arrows but Safari wouldn't remove the 3D styling without removing the arrow as well.
+I believed the arrow alone may have been ok being slightly different across browsers as you cannot control the looks when you click just with CSS.
+However Safari's shading was bit much so I added a custom one.

+The fieldset legend acted differently on Chrome to how it did on Firefox and Safari.
+To be able to style it I swapped the legend for an h3 tag which I thought would still hold some semantic placement.

+The phone number tag has a type attribute of 'tel' and I put a placeholder in there to show a UK mobile type.
+I read that there is mixed approaches from browsers with this.
+I'm sure a more standard approach is some backend validation for formatting the number.